An Impromptu speech is a talk that you give on the spot with no preparation.

 There are two ways to practice impromptu speaking:

 1. On your own.
 Choose a different random topic every day and speak out loud about it.
 What you say does not have to be perfect, or eloquent, or enlightening.
 The important thing is to speak out loud.
 I do this when I am stuck in traffic.
 I pick a random topic and then I just speak on it for a minute or so.
 Don’t overdo it.
-Just once a day
+Just once a day is enough.

 2. Speak in a group.
 Practicing in front of a group and getting professional feedback is the best way to learn impromptu speaking.
 I know that this option is harder than practicing on your own for many reasons.
 Not finding the right group, not finding the time are just a few.
 However, it is not impossible.
 You can try out different speaking classes or join a Toastmasters group in your area until you find one that resonates with you.
 It will be worth it.